kaityo256/mc/pbc_test/README.md

   }
 ```

-Since the above program does not care the boundary condition, it touches the memory out of boundary.
+Since the above program does not take care of the boundary condition, it touches the memory out of boundary.

-If we adopt the perodic boundary condition, we have to adjust the boundary like as,
+If we adopt the periodic boundary condition, we have to adjust the boundary like as,

 ```cpp
   if (ix < 0) ix += L;